 Anger management therapies may be helpful.
-However, they make take months to complete, and they may not even work.
-During this time, victims of assault cannot and should not be furthered injured waiting for the abuser to "change."
+However, the therapy make take months to complete, and they may not even work.
+During this time, victims of assault cannot and should not be furthered injured waiting for the abuser to 'change.'
 The safety of all involved is the overriding criteria that must be used to determine the best way to proceed.

-After safety has been established, it may be possible to recover if desired from past injury and injustice by reconciling and establishing a healthy and respectful relationship.
+After safety has been established, it may be possible to recover from past injury and injustice and if desired reconcile and reestablish a healthy and respectful relationship.